A Survey of PPG's Application in Authentication: Introduction

 \item We discuss the challenges of PPG-based authentication to highlight open issues for immediate attention and suggest possible countermeasures for future research. \end{itemize}

 The rest of this paper is organized as follows: We propose a four-layered view of PPG-based authentication in Section \ref{Methodology}.
-In Sections \ref{ppg-baseduserau} and \ref{ppgbasedsecom}, the literature review is presented on PPG-based authentication.
+In Sections \ref{resistnoise}, \ref{representationconstruct} and \ref{authenticationmodel}, the literature review is presented on PPG-based authentication.
+We review the usage of PPG signals in other authentication models in Section \ref{otherppg}.
 Section \ref{future} discusses the challenges faced by PPG-based authentication and proposes the corresponding future directions.
 Section \ref{conclusion} concludes this paper.